geekypunk/mytab/docs/files/accounts/AccountsImpl.php.txt

 <?php
+/**
+ * Contains necessary methods for the functioning of the integrated third party accounts and/or university accounts */

 include_once 'database/MySQLConnection.php';
 include_once 'config/config.php.inc';
 include_once 'AccountsInterface.php';

 /**
- * This class implements AccountsInterface, the necessary methods for the functioning of the integrated third party accounts and/or universoty
+ * This class implements AccountsInterface, the necessary methods for the functioning of the integrated third party accounts and/or university
  * accounts.
  */
 class AccountsImpl implements AccountsInterface
 {
+    /**
+	* This is the private variable that hold the database object.
+	* @var MySQLConnection object
+	*/
 	private $database;

 	public function __construct()
 	{
 		$this->database = new Database();